Kunnskapsforlaget

-Kunnskapsforlaget (/no-NO-03/) is a Norwegian publishing company based in Oslo.
+Kunnskapsforlaget (/no-NO-03/) was a Norwegian publishing company based in Oslo.
+They published printed books, lexicons, dictionaries and academic prose, and digital dictionaries that are available through the online service Ordnett (launched in 2004).

 Kunnskapsforlaget was established in 1975, as a partnership between H. Aschehoug & Co.
 (W. Nygaard) and Gyldendal Norsk Forlag.
 The purpose was to co-operate on publishing encyclopaedias and dictionaries.
 The first volume of Store norske leksikon (SNL) was published in 1978.
 A total of four editions was published (the last one in 2004), before the online version was transferred to Institusjonen Fritt Ord og Sparebankstiftelsen DnB in 2011.

-Kunnskapsforlaget is the largest dictionary publisher in Norway.
-They publish both printed books, and digital dictionaries that are available through the online service Ordnett (launched in 2004).
-Their main languages are English and Norwegian, but they also have dictionaries in 21 other languages.

 In September 2018, Gyldendal Norsk Forlag became the single owner of the company.

-As of 2018, the publisher has eight full-time employees.
-The CEO is Thomas Nygaard.
+As of 2018, the publisher had eight full-time employees.
+The CEO was Thomas Nygaard.
+In 2020, the publisher was closed.
+The dictionaries were then fully integrated into Ordnett.